JesperEnglund-Thesis/Website/README.md

 **Dependencies**
  - Mapbox
+ - Firebase
+ - Require method (Node.js)
+ - jQuery
+ - w3css
+ - Font: Mulish
+ - Font: DIN Condensed
- - browserify
+ - Unity

+**Installation**
+Mapbox, Firebase, jQuery and the CSS styling all use CDNs and no installation is required.

+The Require method is however installed through the CLI with the aid of Browserify `https://browserify.org/`.
- Install the uniq module with npm `npm install uniq` Bundle up required modules from main.js to bundle.js with the borwserify command `browserify main.js -o bundle.js` Anytime the main.js file is updated, this command needs to be run.
+- Install the uniq module with npm `npm install uniq`
+- Bundle up required modules from main.js to bundle.js with the borwserify command `browserify mapBoxMain.js -o bundle.js`
+- Anytime the mapBoxMain.js file is updated, this command needs to be run.

+The 3D-map of the truck was made in unity and built for the web with WebGL in a non-readable javascript form.
+Any changes to this component would therefore need to be changed in the unity project and then built and added to this project.
+The Unity project is linked below:

+In continuing this work forward,

+Mapbox implementation is NOT scalable in its current state.